galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Locations: cidairship.f4c; some wacky f4c files where command menus change

 This flag gives Cid a new target-all command called Raid, using command ID `$15` (which was dummied out in vanilla FF4, but in the Japanese version this command still had a name in the code, "Airship").
 The command does damage based on Cid's agility and the furthest airship you've acquired; the Falcon does more damage than the Enterprise, and the Big Whale does more damage than the Falcon.
 The command ignores defense/magic defense, so Cid can use it to fight Valvalis/etc.

+### `-tweak:twinmeteo` {: .h6 }

+- Idea: ScytheMarshall
+- Design/Programming: ScytheMarshall
+- Locations: twin_meteo_stone.f4c

+This flag allows Twin to cast W.Meteo or self-target Stone, in addition to Flare and Comet, but only if the casting twins have a combined level of 70 or greater.
+The probabilities become 143/256 for Flare, 1/4 for Comet (remains the same), 1/8 for W.Meteo, 1/16 for self-target Stone, and 1/256 for failing.
+Stone will only target the casting twins.

+### `-tweak:chocobosummon` {: .h6 }

+- Idea: CoffeeAndChocobos
+- Design/Programming: CoffeeAndChocobos (design), ScytheMarshall (design and programming), others in the Discord thread
+- Locations: big_chocobo_summon.f4c

+This flag turns the Chocobo summon into a spell somewhat like Asura, in that sometimes it will instead Call the Big Chocobo to attack.
+The chance of the Big Chocobo attacking is 4% plus 2% for each distinct item stored with the Big Chocobo, maxing out at 100% at 48 distinct items.
+The spell power is described in the following way.
+The base spell power is 40.
+For each distinct item stored with the Big Chocobo, the spell power increases by 8, plus its item price (prices larger than 112000 GP count as 112000) divided by 16000, times 8.
+The largest increase per item is 64 points of spell power (e.g. Crystal Sword, Avenger, Adamant).
+The maximum total spell power is 2040.
+Carrots give +16 spell power instead of +8, and Whistles give +32 spell power instead of +16.
+The Grimoire's Chocobo summon is replaced with Big Chocobo.

+Since the Big Chocobo menu cannot be accessed with the Save Us Big Chocobo wacky active, the probability is a static 20% with 232 spell power (as if you stored 8 different items with an average of 24 bonus spell power each).